-Construction works, including the delivery of materials to and from the site, will take place between 7am and 6pm Monday to Friday and between 7am and 3:30pm on Saturdays.
+Construction works will take place between 7am and 6pm Monday to Friday and between 8am and 1pm on Saturdays.
 No night work is scheduled for this project and no work will occur on Sundays or public holidays.

+In addition -
-Rock breaking, rock hammering, sheet piling, pile driving and similar activities may only be carried out between the following hours:

-- (a) 9am to 12pm, Monday to Friday;

-- (b) 2pm to 5pm Monday to Friday; and

-- (c) 9am to 12pm, Saturday.
+- Rock breaking, rock hammering, sheet piling, pile driving and similar activities may only be carried out between the following hours: - a) 9am to 12pm, Monday to Friday; - b) 2pm to 5pm Monday to Friday; and - c) 9am to 12pm, Saturday. - Construction vehicles must not access the site during the following hours: - a) 8:30am and 9:30am, Mondays to Fridays inclusive; and - b) 3pm and 4pm, Mondays to Fridays inclusive.

-Construction vehicle movements and deliveries will scheduled outside of peak school drop off and pick up times to minimise impact on the community where possible.